A [Checklist] For What To Pack For Tulum

 Quick dry towel

-A quick dry towel is a must-have for snorkelling, boat trips, or any adventure activity.
-You don’t want to be lugging a heavy wet towel around with you or be left without something to dry yourself because your sloppy damp towel is sitting in a heap somewhere.
+A quick dry towel is a must-have for snorkeling, boat trips, or any adventure activity.
+You don’t want to be lugging a heavy wet towel around with you or be left without something to dry yourself because your sloppy, damp towel is sitting in a heap somewhere.

 Eco–friendly sunscreen

-You’ll need to wear sunscreen every day, but you’ll need eco-friendly sunblock, particularly if you are snorkelling with turtles or anywhere near the reef.
+You’ll need to wear sunscreen every day, but you’ll need eco-friendly sunblock, particularly if you are snorkeling with turtles or anywhere near the reef.

 Dry bag